All steps

 Realistic reply rates and follow-ups

-What an acceptance letter must contain
+What a requested letter should contain

 Quick tips